 A Challenging Investigation

 The FDA is currently researching the purported link between e-cigarettes and seizures.
 However, there are specific inconsistencies in the initial 35 cases that are complicating their investigation.
 For example, both first-time and experienced e-cigarette users have submitted reports.
 Also, some of the victims were diagnosed with seizures in the past due to unrelated medical complications.
 Others confirmed or hinted that they were taking other illegal substances, such as cannabis or amphetamines, while they were vaping.
 At present, the agency can’t even pinpoint if the seizures are related to a specific e-cigarette brand or vape liquid because the initial reports are incomplete.
 For this reason, the FDA is relying on the public to send more detailed reports.

 Pursuing Damages in a Product Liability Case

-If you or someone you love experienced seizure symptoms while vaping, you may be able to pursue damages by filing a product liability claim.
+If you or someone you love experienced seizure symptoms while vaping or e-cigarettes like JUUL, you may be able to pursue damages by filing a product liability claim.
 At Schlesinger Law Offices, P.A., our Fort Lauderdale product liability attorneys are committed to holding negligent companies responsible for their defective products.
 Over the years, our firm has handled a variety of complex product liability cases and recovered record-setting verdicts on behalf of our clients.
 With over 60 years of collective legal experience, you can trust that our firm has the skills and resources to effectively guide you through each phase of your unique legal journey.
 By meticulously investigating your case and calculating your injury-related expenses, we can customize a litigation strategy that reflects your legal objectives and aims to maximize your claim.